brightly-salty/cadenhaustein.com/src/servile-state/section-one.md

 It is this:

 Since, in the nature of things, a free society must enforce a contract (a free society consisting in nothing else but the enforcement of free contracts), how far can that be called a Servile condition which is the result of contract nominally or really free?
-In other words, is not a contract to labour, however freely entered into, servile of its nature when enforced by the State ?
+In other words, is not a contract to labour, however freely entered into, servile of its nature when enforced by the State?

 For instance, I have no food or clothing, nor do I possess the means of production whereby I can produce any wealth in exchange for such.
 I am so circumstanced that an owner of the Means of Production will not allow me access to those Means unless I sign a contract to serve him for a week at a wage of bare subsistence.
 Does the State in enforcing that contract make me for that week a slave?